UCLA-VAST/AutoBridge/src/README.md

 - The RTL generator will replace the FIFO units by our own almost-full FIFO templates that can be easily pipelined.
 It will also mark various RTL components to prevent Vivado from unwanted optimization.

-`optimize_control_signals.py` will create a uniq copy of the control signals (ap_start, ap_done, etc) and adequately pipeline them to avoid high fanout or timing violation on these signals.
+`optimize_control_signals.py` will create a unique copy of the control signals (ap_start, ap_done, etc) and adequately pipeline them to avoid high fanout or timing violation on these signals.
 Such modification is highly dependent on the coding style of HLS-generated RTL.
 The current implementation is based on the coding style with
 ```c++
   #pragma HLS dataflow disable_start_propagation
 ```

+# Issues

+- The current implementation is relatively messy as it results from countless trial-and-error and a pressing submission deadline.
+We are in progress to refactor the code.
+Currently our goals include:
+  * Enabling easy adaptation to different FPGA devices.
+  * Enabling more fine-grained floorplanning.